MrColoo/DJI-Ronin-Remote-Controller-ESP32-ESP8266/README.md

 - **SBUS Protocol**: Communicates with Ronin gimbal
 - **Web Interface**: Provides configuration and monitoring

+## 🐛 Known Bugs

+1. The gimbal mode 2 is set by default and it is not changeable
+2. If only one websocket movement command is sent (for ex. joystick stick all to the right), the gimbal will move and then stop after some seconds, instead of continuing to move.

+## 🚧 Unimplemented Features (Work in progress)

+1. Gimbal mode selector
+2. Gimbal Recenter
+3. Start and Stop Recording
+4. Remoted controlled motorized Zoom / Focus

 ## ⚠️ Important Notes

 - Tested primarily with DJI Ronin SC, but should work with other models, you may will have to adjust s-bus values in the Ronin_SBUS library